 Variations: Try substituting club soda for the vinegar and baking soda.
 You can also try using other objects like buttons or pebbles.

-#1 BREAD MOLD EXPERIMENT
+14. BREAD MOLD EXPERIMENT

-For some reason children seem to love watching mold grow.
+Children seem to love watching mold grow.
 Here is a safe way to experiment with mold.

 - Give children a small zip-lock bag and a piece of bread.

 - Have them place the bread into the bag and then add a teaspoon of water.
 Zip up the bag and set out the bag to observe.

 - Variation: You may want to repeat this experiment, but this time make two bags of water and bread and put one in the center and one in the refrigerator.
 Which one grows mold the fastest?

 15. FINGERPRINT LIFT EXPERIMENT

 Here’s an amazing trick that lets children try their hands at a little forensic science by lifting their own fingerprints.